-Travel between Munich, Germany and Rome, Italy by train is: Partially open.
+Travel by train between Munich, Germany and Rome, Italy is: Unrestricted.

-The information above was last checked on 6/11/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Munich to Rome closer to your date of departure here
+The above information was last checked on 11/17/22.
+Remember to check the latest COVID-19 travel safety regulations for your train from Munich to Rome closer to your date of departure here

-International entry is allowed for: Entry is restricted for citizens and permanent residents of Italy
+Entry into Germany is allowed for: Entry is unrestricted for citizens and permanent residents of Italy

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/13/21.
-Remember to check the latest COVID-19 travel safety regulations closer to the travel date of your train to Munich from Rome.
+Last checked on 11/6/22.
+Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Munich from Rome.

-There are a few train stations in Munich to start your journey from including München Hbf, München Hackerbrücke and München Marienplatz.
-In Rome you have a few train station options to choose from for your arrival including Roma Termini, Roma Tiburtina and Roma Ostiense.
+Some of the Munich train stations to Rome you can start your journey from include München Hbf, München Hackerbrücke and München Marienplatz.
+Similarly, some of the arrival train stations in Rome include Roma Termini, Roma Tiburtina and Roma Ostiense.

-Omio customers traveling this route depart most frequently from München Hbf and arrive in Roma Termini.
+When traveling this route, Omio customers are departing most frequently from München Hbf and arriving in Roma Termini.